andersm9/Meraki_Ansible/README.md

 ### Create the encrypted file using:
     ansible-vault create ansible_vars.yml

-You’ll be prompted to provide a password for this file.
+You’ll be prompted to provide a password for this file, and then to populate it with your default text editor.

 If you want to later edit the file, use the following: